dkruyt/fashionvision/README.md

 ### Acknowledgments

-- The Optical Recognition of Handwritten Digits dataset used in this app is provided by the UCI Machine Learning Repository.
+- The Fashion-MNIST dataset used in this app is provided by Zalando Research.
 - Thanks to the open-source community for providing the tools and libraries that made this project possible.
 - Sparky, for his BackPropagation app, which inspired this application.

 ---

-Happy training with DigitVision!
+Happy training with FashionVision!